essex-lab/ProtoMS/doc/.man/protoms.rst

 ::

-  multigcmc float float float
+  multigcmc integer float float float

-is the right command to several gcmc simulations running in parallel for different B values.
-Each ``float`` is the B value for each independent calculation.
+is the command to run multiple gcmc simulations in parallel with replica exchange between different B values.
+The integer value sets how often replica exchange moves are attempted, this should be some multiple of how often results files are written.
+Each ``float`` is the B value for each replica.
 In principle, the number of B values is not restricted.
-The simulation will need to be submited to run in parallel in as many cores as B values.
+The simulation will need to be submited to run in parallel with as many cores as B values.

 .. index::
   single: origin